khurram15jaf/webBrowser/README.md

 # webBrowser
-This repository is a simple GUI Web Browser using selenium
+This repository is a simple GUI Web Browser created using cefpython and tkinter